graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ```

 The `confluent_kafka_consumer_performance()` function is just a wrapper for the consumer, which iterates through the required number of batches, and with each iteration opens a new Bolt session and transaction, and passes the batch list as a parameter to the update query.
-I UNWIND the list as rows, and then use the indexed ids to efficiently MATCH and MERGE for the cartesian updates.
-The Bolt transaction is committed, and the result consumed (and in case you were wondering, the UWIND list  as a passed parameter is a neat trick from Michael Hunger).
+We UNWIND the list as rows, and then use the indexed ids to efficiently MATCH and MERGE for the cartesian updates.
+The Bolt transaction is committed, and the result consumed (and in case you were wondering, the UNWIND list  as a passed parameter is a neat trick from Michael Hunger).

 Once all the batches are consumed, the consumer is closed and the throughput computed.